“I utilize a diverse, empathetic, and holistic approach when working with you.”

 What can you share with people who are ambivalent about seeing a therapist?

-“The ideal person who comes to see me is someone who is ready to explore inner work, willing to be held accountable, and willing to be present with their vulnerability within a safe space.”
+“The ideal person who comes to see me identifies as BIPOC, is ready to explore inner work, willing to be held accountable, and willing to be present with their vulnerability within a safe space.”